dbosk/didactic/README.md

 ## Maintainer

-The was authored by Daniel Bosk <daniel+ctan@bosk.se>, who is also the maintainer.
+The package was authored by Daniel Bosk <daniel+ctan@bosk.se>, who is also the maintainer.

 ## License